TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/im-not-invidious.md

 Invidious **is**.

-Thanks to FOSS anyone can work on Invidious, I just contribute (sometimes) to it, but it's in no way, my project, even if I or any other contributor stop working on Invidious, the project will still **be**.
+Thanks to FOSS anyone can contribute to Invidious, I just contribute (sometimes) to it, but it's in no way, my project, even if I or any other contributor stop working on Invidious, the project will still **be**.

 Any use I ever did of "we" or "us" is just a summarization to avoid saying the name of all the other contributors (because of pure laziness).

-If Google/YouTube want me to stop, they just have to ask me to stop (not that they have any ground to ask me to, I never did anything illegal, and I don't agree to the YouTube term of services / developer policies).
+If Google/YouTube want me to stop, they just have to ask me to stop (not that they have any ground to ask me to, I never did anything illegal, and I don't agree to the YouTube term of services / developer policies anyway).

 If they still ask me for whatever reason to stop working on Invidious, I'll stop.